 We develop parallel loading strategies for both streaming data and historical data.
 Figure 2-20 shows the architecture of the streaming data loading strategy, where one or more distributed loaders are running concurrently.
-The stream distributer connects to the external Twitter streaming API [143] and distributes the sequence of social updates among all concurrent loaders.
+The stream distributer connects to the external Twitter streaming API [148] and distributes the sequence of social updates among all concurrent loaders.
 It can be implemented as a simple Storm topology [25] that does data distribution in a random or round-robin fashion.
 Each loader is assigned a unique ID and works as a client application to the general customizable indexer.
 Upon receiving a tweet JSON string, the loader first generates records for the tweet table and user table, then loads them into the tables by invoking the insert() method of the general customizable indexer, which will complete online indexing and update all the data tables as well as the relevant index tables.

 The historical data loading strategy is implemented as a MapReduce program.
 One separate job is launched to load the historical files for each month, and multiple jobs can be running simultaneously.
 A job starts multiple mappers in parallel, each responsible for loading one file.
 At running time, every line in the .json.gz file is given to the mapper as one input, which contains the string of one tweet.
-The mapper first creates records for the tweet table and user table and then invokes the general customizable indexer to get all the related index table records.
+The mapper first creates records for the tweet table and user table before invoking the general customizable indexer to get all the related index table records.
 All table records are handled by the multi-table output format, which automatically inserts them into the related tables.
 Finally, if the JSON string contains a “retweeted_status”, the corresponding substring will be extracted and processed in the same way.